lauvergn/QuantumModelLib/ReadMe.txt

 =========================================
  1) Installation
-   From the QuantumModelLib directory, execute make the "libpot.a" must be created
+   From the QuantumModelLib directory, execute make the "libpot.a" ("libQMLib.a") and "libAD_dnSVM.a" must be created

    This version works with:
        gfortran 8.3, 9.1, 9.2 (linux and macOS)